M. Sivakumar

 Sivakumar a/l Munusamy (born 6 March 1984) is a Malaysian footballer who plays for Petaling Jaya City FC in Malaysia Super League.
 Sivakumar mainly plays as a defensive midfielder but also can play as a centre-back or as a central midfielder.

 Club career

 PKNS

-On November 2014, Sivakumar signed with PKNS from Negeri Sembilan.
+In November 2014, Sivakumar signed with PKNS from Negeri Sembilan.
 He made 24 appearances during his debut season.

 Personal life

 Sivakumar married to Sabah Chinese-Kadazan wife.